Bachelor of ArtsHealth Humanities

 Students graduating from Bellarmine with a degree in Health Humanities will:

-• Communicate, orally and in writing, using advanced interpersonal skills such as empathy, patient-centered attitudes, individualized decision-making, and ability to relate to others;
+• Communicate, orally and in writing, using advanced interpersonal skills such as empathy, patient-centered attitudes, individualized decision-making and the ability to relate to others

-• Apply globally informed perspectives to analyze factors that create health disparities with regard to race, ethnicity, class, gender, and age; and
+• Apply globally informed perspectives to analyze factors that create health disparities with regard to race, ethnicity, class, gender and age

 Internships

 Experienced leaders of highly regarded organizations in the fields of health care, senior living, public health and aging services serve as mentors during internships designed to familiarize students with such operations.
-Every students can expect to gain first-hand, relevant career experience by completing a departmental rotation in a care center, participating in internal and external meetings, or performing approved projects for the host organization.
+Every student can expect to gain first-hand, relevant career experience by completing a departmental rotation in a care center, participating in internal and external meetings or performing approved projects for the host organization.

 Career Opportunities